MINISTRYGmbH/morrow-core/docs/features.md

 * You can also use the public folder of a feature for images, scripts and so on.
 Just use a path like this:
 `features/Time/public/default.js`

-Now take a look at folder `app/features/Time/` and learn how to build a simple feature.

 Call a Feature manually